Phishweb is about educating employees and family on Cybersecurity and Phishing.

-People will Lie or Tell the Truth to social engineer you.
+People and Automated Scripts Lie or Tell the Truth to Social Engineer you.

 They will be relatable and approachable.